torvalds/linux/Documentation/misc-devices/xilinx_sdfec.rst

 Limitations
 -----------

-Users should not duplicate SD-FEC device file handlers, for example fork() or dup() a process that has a created an SD-FEC file handler.
+Users should analt duplicate SD-FEC device file handlers, for example fork() or dup() a process that has a created an SD-FEC file handler.

 Driver IOCTLs
 ==============